villagescience/documentation/README.md

 1. Create a GitHub account and [set up Git](https://help.github.com/articles/set-up-git)!
 This is where all the magic happens.
 2. Follow the ‘Fork a Repo’ instructions for the Village Science ‘vspi‘ and ‘wordpress‘ repositories.
-	* The VSPi repository is used for initial installation and pushing updates.
+	* The VS-Pi repository is used for initial installation and pushing updates.
-	* The WordPress repository is used to house the latest free educational content.
+	* The WordPress repository is used to house the latest free educational framework.

 ## How To Get Involved
 Village Science is always looking for ways to improve!